-The University Policy Coordinator (UPC) sends monthly updates listing all policy activities during the month.
+The University Policy Coordinator (UPC) will send a notification email to the Policy Owner.
 In addition, new or revised policies are posted to the University Policy Library webpage as soon as they are approved.
 Campus notification of a new policy's availability will be posted on GothicNet in the Latest News and Happenings section.

 An interim university policy is a policy that has been issued in a situation where a policy needs to be established in a time period too short to allow vetting through the official policy development process (e.g., new legislation, incident on campus).
 The President has the authority to authorize the issuance of an interim university policy.

-Individuals who need to propose, revise, or retire a policy on an interim basis meet with the University Policy Team (UPT) to discuss.
-The UPT reviews with the PEG.
+Individuals who need to propose, revise, or retire a policy on an interim basis meet with the University Policy Administrators and Policy Coordinator to discuss.
+The Policy Administrator reviews with the PEG.
 If approved, the PEG sets the time limit for which the interim policy can remain in effect (up to one year), and moves to the President for approval on the interim basis.

 Any policy that is approved on an interim basis will be added – at Phase I – to the agenda for the next PAG meeting.
-The Accountable Senior Administrator and the Responsible Office Designee must present their Approval to Proceed justification at that meeting and begin the standard process.
-No policies under the authority of the Accountable Senior Administrator will be placed on either a PAG or a PEG agenda until the interim policy begins the formal cycle.
-In all cases, interim policies can remain in effect for a maximum of one
+The process will begin at that meeting.
+No policies under the authority of the Policy Owner will be placed on either a PAG or a PEG agenda until the interim policy begins the formal cycle.
+In all cases, interim policies can remain in effect for a maximum of one year.

 If you have an idea for improving a policy that is administered by your department, you should contact your department head.
-If the department head concurs, he or she should follow the standard process, beginning with completion of the Rationale to Proceed.
+If the department head concurs, he or she should follow the standard process, beginning with completion of the Request Form.

 If you have an idea for a policy that would be administered by another department, you should contact a PAG representative.
 PAG representatives are listed on the University Policy Library webpage.
 See the How do I get a university policy started? question above for details on the process PAG will follow for suggestions for policy improvements brought through this avenue.

-There are three templates/forms used for policy development and renewal.
+There are two templates/forms used for policy development and renewal.

 The University seeks to ensure that all policies are linked in one location.
-If you know of a policy that is missing from the webpage, please contact the University Policy Team at firstname.lastname@example.org or 201-200-3073.
+If you know of a policy that is missing from the webpage, please contact the Office of Institutional Effectiveness at firstname.lastname@example.org or 201-200-3073.

 Policy documents include a section outlining how violation of the policy is managed.

-You can contact the University Policy Team at email@example.com or 201-200-3073 with any questions.
+You can contact the Office of Institutional Effectiveness at email@example.com or 201-200-3073 with any questions.